 - extra blackberries and thyme for garnish

-- Using two glasses, pour 2 tablespoons of blackberry syrup in the bottom, add the ice, top with club soda, and serve with a sprig of thyme in each glass, and fresh blackberries.
+- Using two glasses, pour 1 to 2 tablespoons of blackberry syrup in the bottom (depending on desired level of sweetness), add the ice, top with club soda, and serve with a sprig of thyme in each glass, and fresh blackberries.
+Stir before serving.

-Got any comments, questions, or other Blackberry Thyme Mocktail ideas?
-Share them in the comments below!
+Have any comments, questions, or other delicious ways to use this Blackberry Thyme Mocktail?
+Please share them in the comments below!